jobindj/markdown-cv/README.md

 A curriculum vitae maintained in plain text and rendered to HTML and PDF using CSS.

-This is a fork of the markdown-cv repo with github actions to deploy your CV using github pages.
+> This is a fork of the markdown-cv repo with additional automation with github actions to deploy your CV using github pages.
 For more details, see the [original project page](http://elipapa.github.io/markdown-cv), or the blog post on [switching to markdown for CV](http://elipapa.github.io/blog/why-i-switched-to-markdown-for-my-cv.html).

+## Step 1: Clone this Repo using [Template](https://github.com/jobindj/markdown-cv/generate)

-## Setup Repo Permissions (for Github Actions)
+## Step 2: Setup Repo Permissions (for Github Actions)

 [Source: [GitHub Actions | Jekyll](https://jekyllrb.com/docs/continuous-integration/github-actions/#providing-permissions)]